-Enter the nonrefundable portion of the employee retention credit from Worksheet 1, Step 3, line 3j.
-The employee retention credit is 50% of the qualified wages you paid to your employees in the quarter.
-For the second quarter only, the credit will include 50% of the qualified wages paid between March 13, 2020, and March 31, 2020.
+Enter the nonrefundable portion of the employee retention credit from Worksheet 1, Step 3, line 3h.
+The employee retention credit is 70% of the qualified wages you paid to your employees in the quarter.
 Qualified wages include qualified health plan expenses for the employee retention credit.
-The nonrefundable portion of the credit is limited to the employer share of social security tax reported on Form 941, lines 5a and 5b, after that share is first reduced by any credit claimed on Form 8974 for the qualified small business payroll tax credit for increasing research activities, or any credit to be claimed on Form 5884-C for the work opportunity credit for qualified tax-exempt organizations hiring qualified veterans, and/or any credit claimed for the nonrefundable portion of the credit for qualified sick and family leave wages.
+The nonrefundable portion of the credit is limited to the employer share of social security tax reported on Form 941, lines 5a and 5b, after that share is first reduced by any credit claimed on Form 8974 for the qualified small business payroll tax credit for increasing research activities, any credit to be claimed on Form 5884-C for the work opportunity credit for qualified tax-exempt organizations hiring qualified veterans, any credit to be claimed on Form 5884-D for the disaster credit for qualified tax-exempt organizations, and/or any credit claimed for the nonrefundable portion of the credit for qualified sick and family leave wages.

 If you're a third-party payer of sick pay that isn't an agent (for example, an insurance company) and You're claiming the employee retention credit for amounts paid to your own employees, the amount of the employer share of social security tax reported on line 5a must be reduced by any adjustment you make on line 8 for the employer share of social security tax transferred to your client.
-If you received a Section 3121(q) Notice and Demand for tax due on unreported tips (Letter 3263 or Letter 4520) during the guarter, you report the amount for the employer share of social security tax and Medicare tax on Form 941, line 5f.
+If you received a Section 3121(q) Notice and Demand for tax due on unreported tips (Letter 3263 or Letter 4520) during the quarter, you report the amount for the employer share of social security tax and Medicare tax on Form 941, line 5f.
 Letter 3263 or Letter 4520 includes an attachment that shows the employer share of social security tax.
 This amount of the employer share of social security tax can also be reduced by the nonrefundable portion of the credit.
 See Worksheet 1 to figure your credit.